artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module2_B/README.md

 + Generate a new bitstream in Vivado following the instructions of the next document: [RVfpga-Lab5](https://drive.google.com/file/d/13-Ddob_eq9GVMZcJfMHKvY5x9aaYKvlJ/view?usp=sharing).
 Note that, in Step 4 (*Select Nexys A7 as target board*), you may need to ```Refresh``` the catalogue for the Nexys A7 board to appear, and then ```Install``` it.

-+ **NOTE:** To install Vivado in Windows, follow these instructions (in the GSG of the RVfpga course you can find more detailed instructions):
-  * Go into the [Vivado Download Website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
-You will be asked to log in to your Xilinx account before you can download the installer; if you don’t already have an account, you will need to create one.
-  * Select the Vivado version that you wish to download (we recommend version 2022.2, but version 2019.2 is also verified for RVfpga and more modern versions should also work).
-For example, in Windows, click on *Xilinx Unified Installer 2022.2: Windows Self Extracting Web Installer*.
-  * The Vivado installer will walk you through the installation process.
-Important notes:
-    * Select *Vivado* as the Product to install.
-    * Select version *Vivado ML Standard* (not *Vivado ML Enterprise*), as this is the no-cost version.
-    * Set all the I Agree boxes.
-    * Otherwise, defaults should be selected.
-    * When you are creating a Vivado project, at the point where you must select the board (in our case Nexys A7 or Nexys 4 DDR), you first need to click on the *Refresh* button to add these boards.
-If this does not work, you can also manually install the Board Files:
-      * Download the archive [vivado-boards](https://github.com/Digilent/vivado-boards/archive/master.zip?_ga=2.158467251.828100773.1587959567-2022567073.1577108610) and extract it.
-      * Open the folder extracted from the archive and navigate to its ```new/board_files``` directory.
-Select this directory and copy it.
-      * Open the folder that Vivado was installed in your system.
-Under this folder, navigate to its ```<version>/data/boards``` directory, then paste the ```board_files``` into this directory.

 #### RVfpga-ViDBo
 + Replace the following file: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/src/SweRVolfSoC/Peripherals/SystemController/swervolf_syscon.sv``` for the modified one with the new functionality explained above.